126.96.36.199 Changes to care receiver situation - effect on CP qualification

 Care receiver in hospital

-A carer may still qualify for CP where the care receiver is hospitalised (for up to 63 days in a calendar year for care receivers aged 16 years and over, and unlimited for care receivers aged under 16 years) provided the carer is participating in the care of the care receiver during the period of hospitalisation.
+A carer may still qualify for CP where the care receiver is hospitalised (for up to 63 days in a calendar year for CP (adult) carers, and for an unlimited period for CP (child) carers) provided the carer is participating in the care of the care receiver during the period of hospitalisation.

-Act reference: SSAct section 198AA Qualification for carer payment - hopitalisation
+Act reference: SSAct section 198AA Qualification for CP - hospitalisation

 Policy reference: SS Guide 22.214.171.124 Qualification for CP during temporary absence from the private home - hospitalisation